 As a result of regulatory restrictions, we are not permitted to invest in any portfolio company in which Ares or any affiliate currently has an investment.
-However, we intend to apply for an exemptive order from the SEC that would permit us, subject to certain terms and conditions, to co-invest with the funds managed by Ares.
-Assuming receipt of a favorable exemptive order from the SEC, we anticipate that, subject to certain terms and conditions, Ares funds (other than ACOF) may invest in the same portfolio companies as the Company due to similarities in certain of their investment strategies.
+While we have determined not to currently pursue obtaining an exemptive order from the SEC, we expect to co-invest on a concurrent basis with other funds managed by Ares (other than ACOF), subject to compliance with existing regulatory guidance, applicable regulations and our allocation procedures.